Multiday User Equilibrium with Strategic Commuters: Related Work

-Over the past few decades, various day-to-day dynamical models have been proposed to capture the impacts of commuters' day-to-day adjustments of their travel choices on the evolution of network traffic flow patterns.
-These models provide a better understanding of traffic volatility and uncertainty and offer insights on mitigating them.
-Via the discussion of the convergence of the day-to-day traffic dynamics to stationarity, researchers also hope to establish some behavioral justification for the premise of traffic network equilibrium, a premise widely adopted for the analysis and modeling of transportation systems \citep{Sheffi1985UrbanTN}.
+Ensuring the global stability of Wardrop equilibrium or WE is a fundamental requirement for the network equilibrium analysis paradigm, as highlighted in \cite{beckmann1956studies}.
+In pursuit of this objective, various day-to-day dynamical models have been proposed to capture commuters’ day-to-day adjustments of their travel choices and their impact on the evolution of network traffic flow patterns.
+Via the discussion of the convergence of the dynamics to stationarity, researchers hope to establish more behavioral justification for the premise of WE.